 Part of what Pros run into involves answering questions for homeowners.
 Here’s a question that comes up quite a bit: What is a GFCI outlet and where do they go? (or why do we need them?)
 We grabbed a couple of our resident Pros to help answer this question.
 We also dive into why you need GFCI outlets, breakers, or receptacles in your home.

 Let’s Start With What is a GFCI Outlet?

 GFCI stands for Ground Fault Circuit Interrupter.
 These are also referred to as GFIs, or Ground Fault Interrupters.
 A GFCI precisely monitors the balance of electrical current moving through a circuit.
 If the power goes where it shouldn’t, like in a short, the GFCI immediately cuts off the electricity.

 A GFCI prevents fatal electrical shocks through the elimination of sustained current draw when a short occurs.
-This is very different from Arc Fault circuit breakers or Arc Fault Circuit Interrupters (AFCI) which track down and disable slow electrical “leaks” like those incurred from puncturing a wire in a bedroom wall.
+This is very different from arc fault circuit breakers or outlets like the Leviton AFCI receptacles.
+These track down and disable slow electrical “leaks” like those incurred from puncturing a wire in a bedroom wall.